 Usually these contracts are posted on SAM.gov, but there are a number of methods to procure things through standard acquisition processes – see Acquisition Vehicles and Shared Services below.

 The solicitation can be published to either the general vendor community, or a subset of vendors.
-Most agencies are expected to award a percentage of their contracts to small businesses, for instance most contracts with large cloud companies (such as Amazon or Microsoft) are passed through a value-added reseller (VAR).
+Most agencies are expected to award a large percentage of their contracts to small businesses, for instance most contracts with large cloud companies (such as Amazon or Microsoft) are passed through a value-added reseller (VAR).

 It is possible for an agency to skip the evaluation process entirely and make a Direct Award to a small, minority-owned business that has 8(a) status, but only with The Small Business Administration (SBA)’s explicit approval.
 However, the entire value of the contract with options cannot exceed $4.5 million dollars, making this path only suitable for small contracts.